Celebrating 250 years of Jane Austen

 Jane Austen was born on 16 December 1775 in the Old Rectory in Steventon which, sadly, no longer exists, but the county has plenty more to tempt Austen fans.
 Hampshire was not only her birthplace, but its people, and the society in which she moved, provided inspiration for many of her novels.

 When illness struck, she moved to Winchester under the care of Giles Lyford, a surgeon at the County Hospital.
-Lodgings were arranged for her and Cassandra at 8 College Street.
-She was finally laid to rest in Winchester Cathedral at the age of just 41.
+Lodgings were arranged for her and Cassandra at No. 8 College Street.
+She died on 18 July 1817, aged 41 years old.
+She was laid to rest in Winchester Cathedral.

-Marking the 250th anniversary of Jane Austen’s birth, Winchester is set to stage a host of special events, tours and exhibitions to celebrate her remarkable life and works.
+Marking the 250th anniversary of Jane Austen’s birth, Winchester presents a host of special events, tours and exhibitions to celebrate the remarkable life and works of this beloved Hampshire-born novelist.

 Jane Austen Engraving